clowdr-app/clowdr-app.github.io/content/resources/attendees/making-the-most-of-clowdr-s-shuffle-feature.md

 This is a brief overview of Clowdr's Shuffle feature.

-Shuffle queues and rooms provide an opportunity for attendees to network in a randomized way - by joining the queue and being assigned to a room with a maximum limit of attendees and time constraints!
+Shuffle queues and rooms provide an opportunity for attendees to network in a randomized way, by joining a queue and being assigned to a random room with pre-set time constraints!

 This short video provides an overview of the following: